 Module A-C-IST2

 Semester 4

 Duration of module 1 semester

 Type of module Core

 How frequently is the module offered Annually

 Admission requirements Successful completion of the core module Mandatory Internship I

 Transferabiltiy of the module to the other programmes None

 Level Bachelor

-Name of lecturer Prof. Dr. Larissa Zierow
+Name of lecturer Prof. Dr. Larissa Zierow Building 5, Room 207, phone 07121/271-6035 Larissa.zierow@reutlingen-university.de

+Lecturers Prof. Dr. Larissa Zierow

 Language of instruction German

 Credits (ECTS) 3

 Contact hours 2 SWS

 Weighting of grade within programme 3/196

-Learning outcomes After the successful completion of the module the students should have developed the following competences: Professional competences: know and understand the basic approaches of international trade theories, reflect the key approaches of stabilization and growth policy in an international setting, analyse current international economic challenges, understanding empirical studies on topics in international economic, reading statistics on key figures in international trade and growth.
-Methodological competences: apply the concepts taught in class to an economic crisis, work interdisciplinary by applying and linking the approaches taught in class to other fields of economics, such as labour market policy, discuss typical arguments used in policy debates on international trade
+Learning outcomes After the successful completion of the module the students should have developed the following competences

+Professional competences: Understand and analyze the basic approaches of international trade theories.
+Apply the key approaches of stabilization and growth policy in an international setting.
+Analyze and evaluate current international economic challenges.
+Interpret and analyze empirical studies on topics in international economics.
+Interpret and analyze statistics related to key figures in international trade and growth.